Orbital transformations to reduce the 1-norm of the electronic structure Hamiltonian for quantum computing applications: Theory

 Typically the $V_j$ are not known in advance, but if $\hat{B}_j$ are chosen to be unital (by a suitable rescaling of $b_j$) then one can bound $V_j<1$.
 One can confirm (e.g. via the use of Lagrange multipliers~\cite{rubin2018application}) that the least number of measurements required to bound $\mathrm{Var}[\langle\mathcal{\hat{H}}\rangle]$ below some error $\epsilon^2$ can be found by choosing $M_j= M|b_j| / \lambda_B$, and that this yields a total number of measurements

 first mentioned by Ref.~\cite{wecker2015progress}.
 State tomography is essential in hybrid quantum-classical algorithms such as a VQE.
-Here you would like the Hamiltonian expressed as a linear combination of Pauli operators, so you would have to replace $\lambda_B$ with $\lambda_Q$.
+In the VQE, the Hamiltonian is usually expressed as a linear combination of Pauli operators, meaning $\lambda_B=\lambda_Q$.
 As the number of measurements is one of the biggest overheads in the practical implementation of VQE, lowering the 1-norm would be highly beneficial.
 One way to do so is to add constraints to the Hamiltonian based on the fermionic $n$-representability conditions, which has led to a reduction of up to one order of magnitude for hydrogen chains and the H$_4$ ring molecule~\cite{rubin2018application}.
 Another hybrid algorithm that would benefit for a decrease in the 1-norm is the constrained-VQE algorithm, as this would decrease the higher-bound used in the penalty term, thus improving convergence~\cite{kuroiwa2020penalty}.

 As the above considerations imply, many of the most competitive algorithms have a strong dependence on 1-norms for various choices of the basis decomposition $\{\hat{B}_j\}$, as shown in Tab.~\ref{tab:scaling_history}.
-The 1-norm induced by a Pauli decomposition, $\lambda_Q$ (eq.~\ref{eq:1norm}), scales with the number of orbitals somewhere in between $\mathcal{O}(N)$ and $\mathcal{O}(N^3)$.
+The 1-norm induced by a Pauli decomposition, $\lambda_Q$ (Eq.~\ref{eq:1norm}), scales with the number of orbitals somewhere in between $\mathcal{O}(N)$ and $\mathcal{O}(N^3)$.
 This depends on the system, and whether $N$ increases because the number of atoms increases for a fixed number of basis functions per atom, or because the number of basis functions per atom increases while fixing the number of atoms.
 As far as we are aware of, this scaling has only been numerically benchmarked for the H$_4$ ring Hamiltonian~\cite{rubin2018application,lee2020even} and one-dimensional hydrogen chains~\cite{lee2020even}, which remain quite far from realistic chemistry problems encountered in enzymatic~\cite{reiher2017elucidating} and catalytic reactions~\cite{von2020quantum}.
 In this work, we perform a similar benchmark on a larger set of organic and inorganic molecules, from hydrogen and carbon chains to the FeMoco and ruthenium complexes.